karthikvarma8036/TTS-System/README.md

 Text To Speech Converter

 This Project file can convert english,french Text to Speech.
-Further it can be developed to give a pdf as an input so that it reads Pdf in Human language
+Further it can be developed to give a pdf as an input so that it reads Pdf and Speaks Contents in it in Human language